freaktechnik/justintv-stream-notifications/providers.md

  - Monitoring the status of channels

 ### New Livestream
-[Livestream](http://livestream.com) is an event based live streaming platform.
+[Livestream](http://livestream.com) is an event based live streaming platform and streaming consultant.
+Owned by Vimeo.

 #### Features